-Based on annual AUTM Survey Data.
+^{}Based on annual AUTM Survey Data.
 The University of Utah did not respond to the AUTM survey for a portion of this reporting period.
 Their data has been omitted for that reason.
+FY18 is the most recent year for which AUTM survey data is available.

-With the exception of licenses & options executed and licensing revenue, UConn faculty have exceeded the peer average in all other categories in the table above which is reflective of our commitment to growing licensing and commercialization at UConn and UConn Health.
+Except for license/options executed and licensing revenue, UConn faculty have exceeded the peer average in all other categories in the table above which is reflective of our commitment to growing licensing and commercialization at UConn and UConn Health.